MechaPhoton/DMX-LCD/README.md

 # DMX-LCD
 LCD menu for managing basic DMX connection info

-written for fystec mini 12864 v2.1 LCD
+written for fystec mini 12864 v2.1 LCD and wiznet evb w5500 pico

 relatively easy to adapt to any 128x64 LCD